ntb5562/Quran_Reflections/README.md

 The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
+Replace the text below the lines marked "**TODO**" with details specific to your project.
 Remove the "TODO" lines.

-(__TODO__: final project)
+(**TODO**: final project)

-# Shoppy Shoperson
+# Qur'anic Reflections

 ## Overview

-(__TODO__: a brief one or two paragraph, high-level description of your project)
+(**TODO**: a brief one or two paragraph, high-level description of your project)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!
+When reading the Qur'an, it is important to ponder the verses and reflect on their meaning, interpretations, and how they make the reader feel/think.
+Also, sometimes we just want to be reminded of the themes and read and reflect on verses related to those themes.

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Qur'anic Reflections is a web app that will allow users to read verses from the Qur'an, add verses that are important to them, and write their reflections on chosen verses.

 ## Data Model

-(__TODO__: a description of your application's data and their relationships to each other)
+(**TODO**: a description of your application's data and their relationships to each other)

 The application will store Users, Quotes, and Reflections

-* users can have multiple quotes (by embedding) and reflections (via references)
+- users can have multiple quotes (by embedding) and reflections (via references)
-* reflections can have multiple quotes (via references)
+- reflections can have multiple quotes (via references)

-(__TODO__: sample documents)
+(**TODO**: sample documents)

 An Example User with quotes embeded: